KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 # Setup

-<b> The repostiory is still under development, therefore just take a look at Jupiter_notebook.ipynb and ignore the following steps at the moment. </b>
+<b> The repostiory is still under development, therefore just take a look at Jupiter_notebook_Physionet2021_categoricalCrossentropy.ipynb and ignore the following steps at the moment. </b>

 #### Prerequisites